ashleshbasnet/Dhyan/README.md

 For running this project, you only need to open the index.html file.
 I was suggested a lot of things such as NPM and stuff but I centered this project around plain html src.

 As for use:
 Click the play button and thats it!
 Everything happens automatically.
-Follow the keybind and instruction!
+Sound plays when you finish a session!

 ---